lpetrovic05/hiero-improvement-proposals-lazar/assets/hip-xxxx-quiescence/quiescence-details.md

 ## Configuration

-The following configuration record should be introduced:
+The following configuration record should be introduced in execution:

 ```java